The topic of the day for the 12th Life Science Symposium taking place on 21 May 2026 at Naturalis, Leiden:

 Morning sessions:

-- Dr. Joost Smolders: Neuroimmunological research into the connection between the adaptive immune system and multiple sclerose
+- Dr. Joost Smolders: Neuroimmunological research into the connection between the adaptive immune system and multiple sclerose.

 Afternoon sessions: